NickWaterton/openhab-addons/bundles/org.openhab.binding.samsungtv/README.md

 Some channels do not work on some TV's.
 It depends on the age of your TV, and what kind of interface it has.
 Only link channels that work on your TV, polling channels that your TV doesn't have may cause errors, and other problems.

-If you see errors that say `no route to host` or smilar things, it means your TV is off.
-The binding cannot control or poll a TV that is off.
-It can't discover a TV that is off.
-Just saying.
+If you see errors that say `no route to host` or similar things, it means your TV is off.
+The binding cannot discover, control or poll a TV that is off.

 The `getSupportedChannelNames` messages are not UPnP services, they are not actually services that are supported *by your TV* at all.
 They are the internal capabilities of whatever method is being used for communication (which could be direct port connection, UPnP or websocket).
 They also do not reflect the actual capabilities of your TV, just what that method supports, on your TV, they may do nothing.